aosman101/tfl-realtime-lakehouse/README.md

 # or for older Docker Compose:
 Docker-compose up --build
 ```

-This will bring up the Airflow webserver/scheduler (and any other services defined, like Marquez).
+This will bring up the Airflow web server/scheduler (and any other services defined, such as Marquez).
 If you prefer to run only Airflow locally without containers, you can follow the Airflow docs and point Airflow to use the local directories in this repo.

 4. Open Airflow UI
 - Default: http://localhost:8080